gaurishankar007/flutter_sliding_toast/README.md

 - Slide the toast from all direction
 - Stick the toast at a position with alignment
 - Define sliding and display duration
-- Define max height and width.
+- Define max height and width
 - Set title and trailing widgets
 - Disable progressbar indicator
-- Customize the toast styles
+- Customize styles and animation behavior
 - Use default success and error toast
-- Dismiss toast with gesture sliding
+- Dismiss toast with gesture

 ## ⚙️ Getting Started